ErHaWeb/l10ntable_extended/README.md

 }
 ```

-However, this should normally not be necessary.
+However, this should only be necessary if the core decides to use a different parameter to specify the columns to be edited.